vtex-apps/splunk-log-forwarder/README.md

         SPLUNK_PORT=<splunk-http-event-port>
         SPLUNK_TOKEN=<splunk-token>
     ```
-2 - `fetchAppToken` Makes the authentication request and adds the auth token to the context.
+2. `fetchAppToken` Makes the authentication request and adds the auth token to the context.

-3 - `logsForwarder` Reads the logs from VTEX IO Logs Stream and forwards them to Splunk
+3. `logsForwarder` Reads the logs from VTEX IO Logs Stream and forwards them to Splunk

-Basic development usage:
+#### Basic development usage:

-1 - `yarn watch` This will start the server at localhost
+1. `yarn watch` This will start the server at localhost
-2 - `curl -X POST http://localhost:8080/forwarder/start`.
-This will the pipeline described above.
+2. `curl -X POST http://localhost:8080/forwarder/start`.
+This will start the pipeline described above.

 ## Scripts